24 Divisadero

 24 Divisadero is a trolleybus line operated by the San Francisco Municipal Railway (Muni).
 Most of its north–south route takes it along Divisadero Street and Castro Street.
+It originated in 1941 as a motorbus route, taking over from streetcars of the Market Street Railway, and was converted to trolleybuses in 1983.

 Route description

 From the northern terminus at Jackson and Webster, the route runs west to Divisadero and then turns south.
 It continues onto Castro Street until 26th Street, then runs on a complicated route of 26th, Noe, 30th, Mission Street, Cortland, Bayshore, Industrial, and Palou.
 The outbound terminus is adjacent to the Muni Metro Oakdale/Palou station on Third Street.

 The 24 Divisadero runs between Hunters Point in the south and Pacific Heights in the north.
 The line includes the single steepest known grade on any existing trolley bus line in the world: 22.8% in the block of Noe Street between Cesar Chavez Street and 26th Street.

 The route operates 24 hours with less frequent short turn Owl service overnight as part of the All Nighter network.